Robert G. Griffith Sr. House

-The Robert G. Griffith Sr. House is a historic house near Summit, Blount County, Alabama.
-The two-story I-house was built in 1851 for Robert Griffin Griffith.
+The Robert G. Griffith Sr. House is a historic house near Summit, Blount County, Alabama, United States.
 As the only surviving early I-house in Blount County, the dwelling is representative of the residence of a financially comfortable agricultural family in the Appalachian region of Alabama.
 It was added to the Alabama Register of Landmarks and Heritage on June 30, 1995, and to the National Register of Historic Places on March 14, 2000.